The boy from Crosshouse.

 And the second plaque reads:

 Australian Immigrant, Miner, Union Leader, Australian State and Federal Parliamentarian, three times Labour Party Prime Minister, who introduced much innovative legislation, he led his adoptive country with merit and dignity in war and peace.
 Australia Remembers'.

 A commemorative stone stands outside The Andrew Fisher Library in Annandale Gardens Crosshouse.

-John Fisher became the Chief Constable of Grimsby Police Force.
+John Fisher became the Chief Constable of the Grimsby Police Force.
 Robert became the colliery manager of the Wellington Coal Company Ltd in British Columbia in Canada.

-Andrew and Margaret had seven children John, Margaret (Peggy), James, Robert, Andrew and Henry.
+Andrew and Margaret had seven children John, Margaret (Peggy), James, Robert, Andrew, and Henry.